 The differences between the current and desired levels of data management form gaps that need to be identified.

 Step 7.
-Develop roadmap and plans, and implement them.
+Develop a roadmap and plans, and implement them.

-Once you are done with the analysis, you can proceed with the roadmap and its implementation.
+Once you finish the analysis, you can proceed with the roadmap and its implementation.

-In the next article, I will share with you my experience with designing the set of data management/governance roles.
+In the following article, I will share my experience designing data management/governance roles.